 Car accidents due to distracted driving can lead to a life-changing injury or lawsuit.
 The driver using their phone may be negligent and liable for the costs of the injuries and property damage.
 Police may also charge the driver with a high-level criminal offense like reckless driving instead of a lower texting citation.

 The texting driver may want to sue someone else over an accident.
 Texting while driving may constitute comparative or contributory negligence.
 Even if the other driver made a mistake, the texting driver might not get compensation.

 Consult an Experienced Traffic Ticket Lawyer

-If you've been cited for texting while driving, you may need an experienced traffic ticket lawyer to help you.
-Texting while driving penalties can be steep.
-A skilled attorney who specializes in defending traffic cases will evaluate all the evidence to ensure that your legal rights are protected.
+If you have a citation for using your cellphone, you may need an experienced traffic ticket lawyer to help you.
+Penalties for texting while driving are often steep.
+A skilled attorney with experience in traffic defense can evaluate all the evidence to ensure your legal rights are protected.